 – ABA Return to Play

-- athletes cannot belong to multiple cohorts… this means athletes playing with SW must not be part of a cohort for another sport, or a school team (season splitting may be explored to remedy this).
+- athletes cannot belong to multiple cohorts… so athletes playing with SW must not be part of a cohort for another sport, or a school team (season splitting may be explored to remedy this and we will post updates if this changes)

 - Team sizes will be limited to comply with guidelines